 |Singer model 99|

 In the early 1980s I left home and went to study at the University of Liverpool.
-Unsurprisingly, very few of my fellow students had any interest in sewing (although I did teach a couple of friends who developed an interest as they saw the various things I made).
+Unsurprisingly, not that many of my fellow students had any interest in sewing (although I did teach a couple of friends who developed an interest as they saw the various things I made).
 So, I joined the Merseyside branch of the Embroiderers’ Guild.
 There I met a lot of lovely, like-minded people and made some good friends.
 One of these was Mrs W, whose husband had worked as an engineer for what was then Liverpool Corporation.
 Among other things he had been involved in building a machine to clean the road Mersey Tunnels.
 Mrs W had a fabulous little beeswax holder which her husband had made for her, and he very kindly made one for me as well.

 Its shape is similar to that of the machine bobbin next to it, and it consists of two old, one shilling coins joined together with a central spindle.
 You simply take a small piece of beeswax, soften it between your fingers, and press it against the spindle.
 Keep doing this until the holder is filled, and to replenish it as the wax is used.
 To wax your thread, grip the holder by its flat sides, and draw the thread through the wax.
 I find it is far less wasteful that the cakes and blocks of beeswax which you can buy, as nothing breaks off it.